SaaS marketing agency vs in-house team. The buyer's comparison.

 - Hire-ready org chart handed over when the engagement ends

-Building in-house from scratch costs $700K+ annually and takes 6-9 months to ramp.
+Building in-house from scratch takes 6-9 months to ramp, and a five-seat senior growth team costs more than most founders model before the search starts.
 An embedded SaaS marketing agency engagement is closer to one growth hire in cost and ships pipeline by week 3.
 The choice depends on your stage, runway, and whether you already have a marketing leader in seat.
 This page runs the math both ways, including the second-order costs founders miss: cost-of-search time before the in-house team is in seat, severance exposure when senior hires leave at month 14, and the difference between a documented engine on exit and a blank slate the next CMO has to rebuild from.
 Most Series A founders making this decision are comparing the wrong things.

 Two operating models.
 Different cost curves.
 Different timelines.